 The detailed evaluations described in Section 4.4 were used to develop a comparative analysis of removal action alternatives.
 The purpose of the comparative analysis is to compare and rank the relative performance of each alternative against the criteria defined in Section 4.3: effectiveness, implementability, and cost.
 The following subsections present this analysis with a summary provided in Exhibit 5-1.
 Throughout the discussion and in Exhibit 5-1 the performance of each alternative against the specified criterion is ranked in order of least, low, moderate, better, and best in relation to the other alternatives.
 The comparative analysis focuses on performance against the RAOs 1 through 3.
-All alternatives (except Alternative 1 [No Action]) would address RAO 3 using the same treatment technology, excavation and offsite disposal, and therefore would perform equally against this objective.
+Alternatives 2 through 4 would address RAO 3 using the same treatment technology (excavation and offsite disposal), and therefore would perform equally against this objective.
+Alternative 5 (Removal of Visible Hazardous Surface Debris) would only remove debris, and therefore does not completely address RAO 3 and does not address RAO 1 and 2.
+Alternative 1 (No Action) does not address RAOs 1 through 3 and is not protective of human health and the environment.